luca-git/HybridAGI-library/README.md

 ## Repository Contents

-The HybridAGI Library primarily consists of a wide range of `.cypher` files, each representing a unique cognitive program or a component of a larger HybridAGI system.
+The HybridAGI Library primarily consists of a wide range of `.cypher` files and the [instructions to create new ones](programs/INSTRUCTIONS.md), each file representing a unique cognitive program or a component of a larger HybridAGI system.
 These files are carefully designed to empower your AGI system with the ability to follow logical paths, make decisions, and execute actions using external tools.

 ## Getting Started